-Possible reasons why a Digiface AVB is not found automatically:
+Possible reasons why a Digiface Dante is not found after driver installation:

 - The USB port is not active in the system (check the Device Manager) - The USB cable is not, or not correctly inserted into the socket.
-Check that the LED beside the USB port is lit, it indicates power. - The Digiface AVB does not receive any or not enough power.
+Check that the LED beside the USB port is lit, it indicates power. - The Digiface Dante does not receive any or not enough power.
 Remove current-consuming hard drives from nearby ports.
 Avoid USB extension cables and USB hubs.

-6.2 De-installing the Drivers
+6.2 Uninstalling the Drivers

-A de-installation of the driver files is not necessary.
+A de-installation of the driver files is not necessary - and not supported by Windows anyway.
 Thanks to full Plug & Play support, the driver files will not be loaded after the hardware has been removed.
+If desired these files can then be deleted manually.

 Unfortunately Windows Plug & Play methods do not cover the additional autorun entries of TotalMix, the Settings dialog, and the registration of the ASIO driver.
 These entries can be removed from the registry by a software de-installation request.
-This request can be found (like all de-installation entries) in Control Panel, Programs and Features.
-Click on the entry 'RME MADIface', then Uninstall.
+This request can be found (like all de-installation entries) in Control Panel, Software.
+Click on the entry 'RME Digiface Dante'.